hellofromtonya/lab-data-store/docs/requirements/basics.md

 - Remove a specific item (by store key) from the store: `remove`.
 	- Get the item and return it.
 	- Delete the item and its key from the store.
+- Replace a specific item (by store key) in the store: `replace`.
+	- If the item exists in the store, replaces the item and returns `true`.
+	- If the item does not exist in the store, add the item into the store and returns `true`, i.e. `return add(key, item)`

 ## Internal Functionality and Attributes